abdobargush/simple-auth/README.md

    npm run start:dev
    ```

-The backend server will start on http://localhost:3001 ✨
+The backend server will start on http://localhost:3001.

+> API documentation can be found on http://localhost:3001/api

 ### Frontend Setup